-If you have subscribed to the PROFESSIONAL or ENTERPRISE plan, you can assign your domain to a project.
+If you have subscribed to the PROFESSIONAL or ENTERPRISE plan, you can mask the QR code's short URL with your domain.

 First, you need to setup your domain.
 Follow these steps in order to do so: